pycoddiy/python-for-kids/README.md

 pip install "arcade>=3.3.2"
 ```

+## Assets & Attribution

+- All third-party images are listed in `assets/attribution.txt` with source URLs and licenses where known.
+- If you add or replace images, please update that file.
+Screenshots in `screenshots/` are generated from this repo and don’t require external attribution.

 ### How to capture screenshots

 Take screenshots of your projects and share with your parents, friends, and with PyCodDIY!
 Let us make fun and celebrate together!